- What is the Clinical Program?

 What is D.C.
 Law Students in Court?

 D.C.
-Law Students in Court (LSIC) is a separate organization that began as the first clinical legal educational program in the District of Columbia.
-3L students from five area law schools (American University Washington College of Law, The Catholic University of America Columbus School of Law, George Washington University School of Law, Georgetown University Law Center, and Howard University School of Law) are eligible to participate in this program and receive law school credits (10 total credits for WCL students who participate in this year-long program).
+Law Students in Court (LSIC) is a separate organization that hosts students from five area law schools (American University Washington College of Law, The Catholic University of America Columbus School of Law, George Washington University School of Law, Georgetown University Law Center, and Howard University School of Law).
 LSIC represents clients with housing problems in Landlord and Tenant and Small Claims Court in D.C.
 Participating students handle a caseload with attorney supervision, and they also participate in seminars that help them hone their skills and better understand the elements of successful lawyering.
 WCL students who wish to participate in LSIC must submit an application through the WCL Clinical Program.

 What do Clinic students do?